 Acknowledgement of the Kaurna people and country

 Adelaide Health Care acknowledges the Australian Aboriginal and Torres Strait Islander peoples of this nation.
 We acknowledge the Kaurna nation, the traditional custodians of the lands on which our general practice is located and where we conduct our business.
-We pay our respects to Kaurna ancestors and Elders, past and present.
+We pay our respects to Kaurna ancestors and Elders, past, present and emerging.
 Adelaide Health Care is committed to honouring Australian Aboriginal and Torres Strait Islander peoples’ unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.

 Sustainability at Adelaide Health Care

 When visiting our clinic you may notice some changes as we aim to reduce our reliance on paper and disposable products, while diverting materials from landfill to various recycling programs.
 Changes made so far include:

 - Solar panels were installed at the clinic in 2016.

 - Used batteries being collected for correct disposal.

 - ’Who Gives A Crap toilet paper’, which is made from recycled materials.
 The company donates 50% of their profits to help build toilets for those in need.

 We are making improvements and striving to be an environmentally friendly practice.
 There are more changes to come as we aim to build knowledge, awareness and accessibility within the practice in order to achieve our goal to ‘reduce, reuse and recycle’.